Encharted Cook

 How to Scale This Recipe

-Most recipes for bacon wrapped smokies say to use one pound of smoked cocktail sausages and one pound of bacon.
-However, not all brands of little sausages are sold in one-pound packages.
+Most recipes for bacon wrapped little smokies say to use one pound of smoked cocktail sausages and one pound of bacon.
+However, not all brands of little cocktail sausages are sold in one-pound packages.
 These days I often see packages that are 14 ounces.
 Which begs the question how much bacon do I really need?

 One slice of center-cut bacon will cover 3 cocktail sausages and one slice of bacon is approximately 1 ounce.
 So, all you need to do is open the sausages and count them, divide by three and that is how many slices of bacon you will need.